jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

   (a) an application for renewal is properly completed if it complies with subsections (1A) and (1B) of this section rather than with section 34(2); and
   (b) if the Registrar accepts the application, he or she must provide the applicant with written notice of the date on which the renewal of registration takes effect, instead of providing the things listed in section 36(b).
 (3) If an application for renewal of registration has been made but not determined before the date on which the registration would otherwise expire, the registration continues in force until the application is determined.
+(4) In this section, New Zealand Transport Agency customer number means the number assigned to an individual or a company making an application for registration by the New Zealand Transport Agency established by section 93 of the Land Transport Management Act 2003.

 **Obligation to notify Registrar of changes**